pulumi/terraform-provider-aws/website/docs/r/cloudwatch_event_target.html.markdown

 ### input_transformer

 * `input_template` - (Required) Template to customize data sent to the target.
 Must be valid JSON.
 To send a string value, the string value must include double quotes.
-Values must be escaped for both JSON and Terraform, e.g., `"\"Your string goes here.\\nA new line.\""`
 * `input_paths` - (Optional) Key value pairs specified in the form of JSONPath (for example, time = $.time)
     * You can have as many as 100 key-value pairs.
     * You must use JSON dot notation, not bracket notation.